Last updated: March 23, 2021

 Heart health can show significant improvements with just half an hour of exercise a day.
-An exercise regime can keep the heart functioning optimally and deter the incidence or progression of some diseases and disorders.
-High blood pressure, high cholesterol, and other conditions can be managed and even reversed with the adoption of an aerobic exercise program.
+An exercise regime can keep the heart functioning optimally and reduce the incidence or progression of some diseases and disorders.
+High blood pressure, high cholesterol and other conditions can be managed and sometimes even reversed with the adoption of an aerobic exercise program.

-Low-impact exercises, like aerobics or swimming, can be especially beneficial to those with cardiovascular disease.
-Activities that allow patients to warm-up, condition, and cool down during training programs may present the best results.
+Low-impact exercises like aerobics or swimming can be especially beneficial to those with cardiovascular disease.
+Activities that allow people to warm up, condition, and cool down during training programs may present the best results.

-While individuals may think that working the heart as much as possible may improve heart health, overworking the heart is possible because the heart cannot regenerate itself.
-Marathon runners, for example, have been shown to have a significant increase of heart enzymes which are present in the bodies of individuals who are at risk of suffering heart attacks.
+While individuals may think that working the heart as hard as possible may improve heart health, overworking the heart is possible because the heart cannot regenerate itself.
+Marathon runners, for example, have been shown to have a significant increase in the enzymes the heart releases when it is damaged; usually used to confirm a heart attack!
 The heart has limits, so it would be prudent, when devising exercise programs, to adopt moderate exercise regimes, consult your physician if you have existing health problems, and listen to your body.

 The findings of a study published in the New England Journal of Medicine in 2002 imply that exercise endurance is a key predictor of long life.
-The study monitored several men, with and without heart disease, cataloged their health conditions and exercise habits.
-After ten years, those who reached and maintained physical fitness were less likely to pass away sooner.
-This indicator is one reason why heart healthy exercise is important and is encouraged even in patients who have undergone heart surgery.
+The study monitored several men, with and without heart disease, to catalog their health conditions and exercise habits.
+After ten years, they found that those who reached and maintained good physical fitness were likely to live longer.
+This is just one of the thousands of studies that indicate that heart-healthy exercise is important and is encouraged even in patients who have undergone heart surgery.
 With exercise comes a healthy heart and with cardiac health comes a long life.

 Individuals with cardiovascular diseases or suspicion of heart problems should discuss potential exercise plans with their doctors.
-Physicians may be able to take patients’ personal and medical histories into account before suggesting workouts that complement stamina and medical regime.
+Physicians may need to take patients’ personal and medical histories into account before suggesting individualized workouts.
 Doctors may also elect to perform stress or echo tests to determine if exercise is safe.